top of page

 Legacy systems infer identity.
 Verimark resolves identity.
 Learn how deterministic verification is implemented → Technical Brief

-Why QR Code Security Requirements Have Changed
+Why Verification Requirements Have Changed

-Verification requirements have changed.
+The requirements for physical identity verification have changed.

 Organizations focused on eliminating counterfeit substitution and diversion risk can explore Verimark’s Brand Protection solutions.